harens/seaport/README.rst

    * - ⏮ Can update portfile to a specific version
      - ✅
      - ✅
-   * - 🔮 Updates the version number
+   * - 🔮 Updates the version number via livecheck
      - ✅
      - ❌
    * - 🚀 Can send a pull request (both for updated and new ports)